Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ensure the S3 block public access feature is enabled for the S3 bucket.
 - [ ] Ensure that automatic key rotation is disabled for the CMK.
 - [x] Ensure the SCPs within Organizations allow access to the S3 bucket.

+### A company is building applications in containers.
+The company wants to migrate its on-premises development and operations services from its on-premises data center to AWS.
+Management states that production systems must be cloud agnostic and use the same configuration and administrator tools across production systems.
+A solutions architect needs to design a managed solution that will align open-source software.
+Which solution meets these requirements?

+- [ ] Launch the containers on Amazon EC2 with EC2 instance worker nodes.
+- [x] Launch the containers on Amazon Elastic Kubernetes Service (Amazon EKS) and EKS worker nodes.
+- [ ] Launch the containers on Amazon Elastic Containers service (Amazon ECS) with AWS Fargate instances.
+- [ ] Launch the containers on Amazon Elastic Container Service (Amazon ECS) with Amazon EC2 instance worker nodes.

+### A company uses infrastructure as code (IaC) to create AWS infrastructure.
+The company writes the code as AWS CloudFormation templates to deploy the infrastructure.
+The company has an existing CI/CD pipeline that the company can use to deploy these templates.
+After a recent security audit, the company decides to adopt a policy-as-code approach to improve the company's security posture on AWS.
+The company must prevent the deployment of any infrastructure that would violate a security policy, such as an unencrypted Amazon Elastic Block Store (Amazon EBS) volume.
+Which solution will meet these requirements?

+- [ ] Turn on AWS Trusted Advisor.
+Configure security notifications as webhooks in the preferences section of the CI/CD pipeline.
+- [ ] Turn on AWS Config.
+Use the prebuilt rules or customized rules.
+Subscribe tile CI/CD pipeline to an Amazon Simple Notification Service (Amazon SNS) topic that receives notifications from AWS Config.
+- [x] Create rule sets in AWS CloudFormation Guard.
+Run validation checks for CloudFormation templates as a phase of the CI/CD process.
+- [ ] Create rule sets as SCPs.
+Integrate the SCPs as a part of validation control in a phase of the CI/CD process.